GabeScott/standard-works-vault/General Conference/2008 October - Holy Temples, Sacred Covenants.md

 The temple is the house of the Lord.
 He directs the conditions under which it may be used, the ordinances that should be administered, and the standards that qualify us to enter and participate in temple worship.

-The Lord told Moses, “Put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.”
-In Psalms we read: “Who shall ascend into the hill of the Lord? or who shall stand in his holy place?
+The Lord told Moses, “Put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.”[^7] In Psalms we read: “Who shall ascend into the hill of the Lord? or who shall stand in his holy place?

-“He that hath clean hands, and a pure heart; who hath not lifted up his soul unto vanity, nor sworn deceitfully.”
-His house is holy, and no unclean thing may enter it.
+“He that hath clean hands, and a pure heart; who hath not lifted up his soul unto vanity, nor sworn deceitfully.”[^8] His house is holy, and no unclean thing may enter it.[^9]

 The Lord has designated the bishop and stake president to be responsible for determining the worthiness of individuals to receive a recommend to enter His holy house.
 We have to be completely honest with our bishop and stake president when they interview us before issuing a temple recommend.
 The gift we bring to the altar is a pure heart and a contrite spirit.
 Personal worthiness is an essential requirement to enjoy the blessings of the temple.